 The third and final legend states that a French Dominican monk invented the roulette wheel based on an animal Tibetan games.
 Unfortunately, there is lack of evidence that supports the correct theory and legitimacy of who invented roulette, however the only sure thing is that it’s French indeed!

 In the 1800s gambling became illegal in France, and in 1842 the game made its way to Germany with the help of Francois and Louis.
-These 2 Frenchmen wanted to leave their mark on the game, so they added the zero and re-branded the game as the European version.
+These 2 Frenchmen wanted to leave their mark on the game, so they added the zero and re-branded the game as the European version, the so-called European roulette.
 The gambling community was no longer in the shadows, so roulette and Europe became best friends!

 By orders of Prince Charles of Monaco, the game made its way back to the motherland, France and also crossed over to Monaco, where the first land-based casino was established.
 The world looked on, and more land-based casinos were born, with gambling becoming a norm.

 Fast forward to 1891, the day Charles Wells walked into the Monte Carlo Casino, and walked out a wealthy man having won 23 wins out of the 30 roulette spins that he played.
 Call it luck, call it whatever you want.
 We know that Charles Wells will always be named in history as the man who cracked the roulette and walked away with the biggest win in history!

 And finally, the first online roulette game was created back in 1994 and it was the renowned Microgaming roulette, and the rest is history.
 One small tip from us before you start playing, get to learn the game and the rules.
 When you start feeling comfortable enough, then you can try going after those more challenging bets that are bound to turn you into the tycoon you’ve always been dreaming of becoming.